 - University Hospital Ulm, Germany

-You can find more information about the European hospitals on the Booking Health website.
+You can find more information about the leading world’s and European hospitals on the Booking Health website.

 The cost of treatment with chemotherapy

-The prices in European hospitals listed on Booking Health are relatively low.
+The prices in the leading world’s European hospitals listed on the Booking Health website are relatively low.
 With Booking Health, you can undergo treatment of neuroendocrine tumors with chemotherapy at an affordable price.

 The cost of treatment varies, as the price depends on the hospital, the specifics of the disease, and the complexity of its treatment.